dadi/docs/_src/api/concepts/authentication.md

 Every request to the API requires a Bearer token which should be passed as a header.

-Obtain a token by sending a POST request to the `/token` endpoint and passing your client credentials in the body of the request:
+Obtain a token by sending a POST request to the `/token` endpoint and passing your client credentials in the body of the request.

 ### Example Request using curl